Let’s look at the overview of the history of Hakodate.Your trip will be much more enjoyable if you know how Hakodate was created and has developed.

 A map showing the affected area in the 1934 great fire. *

 Because of strong wind from the sea and insufficient water supply, Hakodate suffered many massive fires.
 After the massive fires of 1878 and 1879, which burned down most of the urban area at that time, the slopes at the base of Mt.
 Hakodate were straightened and widened.
 The zoning in those days has still been kept.

-With about 9,000 casualties, the massive fire of 1907 burned down the most part of the central city again.
+With about 1,000 casualties, the massive fire of 1907 burned down the most part of the central city again.
 However, the city was reconstructed by people in Hakodate who had accumulated their economic strength.
-Most of the historic buildings existing in Hakodate, such as the Old Public Hall of Hakodate Ward , Old Soma Residence , Former British Consulate of Hakodate , Motomachi Roman Catholic Church , and the Hakodate Orthodox Church , were built after this fire.
+Most of the historic buildings existing in Hakodate, such as the Old Public Hall of Hakodate Ward , The Old Souma House , Former British Consulate of Hakodate , Motomachi Roman Catholic Church , and the Hakodate Orthodox Church , were built after this fire.